-Aurora Energy is building a new substation in South Dunedin to ensure future reliable electricity supply to more than 3,600 homes and businesses.
+Carisbrook substation is new substation in South Dunedin, built to ensure future reliable electricity supply to more than 3,600 homes and businesses.
 Project status: Complete and in-service July 2019

 1. Subtransmission cables upgrade

-To supply power to the Carisbrook substation, Aurora Energy is installing new 33 kV (33,000 volt) underground cables from the South Dunedin grid exit point to the Carisbrook substation.
+To supply power to the Carisbrook substation, Aurora Energy installed new 33kV (33,000 volt) underground cables from the South Dunedin grid exit point to the Carisbrook substation.
 (The existing Neville Street substation is supplied from the Halfway Bush grid exit point.)

-The first stage of the project involves the installation of two kilometres of new cross-linked polyethylene (XLPE) cables to supply the new substation from the South Dunedin grid exit point (GXP).
+The first stage of the project involved the installation of two kilometres of new cross-linked polyethylene (XLPE) cables to supply the new substation from Transpower’s South Dunedin grid exit point (GXP).
 The cable route runs along Otaki Street, Strathallan Street, under the railway line, along Bridgman Street, Wilkie Road to Neville Street.

-The existing 33kV gas-insulated cables supplying the Neville Street substation from the Halfway Bush GXP will be decommissioned.
-The cables supplying Neville Street will not be removed but will remain in place for possible future re-use as low voltage supply.
+The existing 33kV gas-insulated cables supplying the Neville Street substation from the Halfway Bush GXP have been decommissioned.
+The cables supplying Neville Street were not removed and will remain in place for possible future re-use as a low voltage supply.

 2. New Carisbrook substation

-The new Carisbrook zone substation is being constructed at a cost of around $9 million on Aurora Energy-owned land at the intersection of Neville, Murrayfield and Samuel Streets.
-It will replace the Neville Street substation, which sits just opposite this site.
+The new Carisbrook zone substation was constructed on Aurora Energy-owned land at the intersection of Neville, Murrayfield and Samuel Streets.
+It replaced the Neville Street substation, which sits just opposite this site.
 At more than 60 years of age, Neville Street is the oldest substation on the Aurora Energy network.

-The upgrade will include the installation of zone station transformers, 33kV and 11kV switchgear and transformer neutral earthing resistors to improve reliability and reduce the impact of faults.
+The upgrade included the installation of new transformers, 33kV and 11kV switchgear and transformer neutral earthing resistors to improve reliability and reduce the impact of faults.

-Substation construction will be contained within the fenced substation site, so we do not expect any disruption to local residents.
-No power outages are required for this work.
+Substation construction was contained within the fenced substation site minimising disruption to local residents.
+No power outages were required for this work.

-We thank the local community for their understanding as we carry out this improvement work and apologise in advance for any inconvenience and disruption that may be caused.
+We thank the local community for their support and understanding while we carried out this improvement.

 More information and feedback